-To learn more, visit the Center for Integrated Health Solutions, a project of the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Health Resources and Services Administration (HRSA).
+To learn more, visit the Center of Excellence for Integrated Health Solutions, a project of the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Health Resources and Services Administration (HRSA).

 Integrated care is the coordination of general and specialty healthcare, which refers to mental health, substance use disorder and intellectual/developmental disability services.

 Fragmented, or “siloed,” care is reactive, rather than preventive, meaning members are only seen when they seek treatment.
 This leads to duplicative care, higher costs and worse outcomes for members.
 An integrated care plan reduces the siloes between specialty and physical healthcare.
 From research, we know that receiving care in a team-based setting where medical providers work hand-in-hand with specialty care professionals results in higher screening rates, more proactive treatment and better clinical outcomes for complex chronic diseases.